JoseJX/analogue-pocket-patches/README.md

 This patch converts `RoboCop (U,E)` to the `.pocket` format.

-This patch was updated to fix a lockup and glitches in the minigame after the first level.
+This patch was updated to fix a lockup and glitches in the minigame after the first level, there are still some issues.
 (2022/02/02)

 ROM MD5: `a477ac86be35d1fa70b708ad08dc88b8`